brunobord/stardrifter/stardrifter/travel.md

 ### Nothing happens

 Daily routine, Astrogation computers are go, nothing really important going on...
-What about having a nap?
+What about having a nap, cleaning up your room?

 ### Approached by Space Patrol